-Applications are due Friday, February 14 2014.
+The application is due by January 15.
 In order for an application to be complete, students must have:

 - Submitted the Application for Admission to CSB/SJU.

-- Submitted an essay anwering the diversity question on the Intercultural LEAD application form.
+- Submitted an essay answering the diversity question on the Intercultural LEAD application form.

 - Submitted the Intercultural Leadership, Education and Development application form.

-All interviewees are encouraged to complete their FAFSA by the March 15th priority deadline, as the FAFSA results are needed prior to Intercultural LEAD selection.
+All interviewees are encouraged to complete their FAFSA by the February 1, as the FAFSA results are needed prior to Intercultural LEAD selection.
 The College of Saint Benedict (women) FAFSA code is 002341 and the Saint John’s University (men) FAFSA code is 002379.

 8. When does the program start?